Spyfall-Org/Spyfall/README.md

 The workflows for these can be found [here](https://github.com/oddoneoutgame/OddOneOut/blob/main/.github/workflows)

 Github actions are leveraged for `click releases`.
 Meaning in order to release a new version all one needs to do is click buttons.
-The release train includes creating a new release branch with a PR into main, after tests pass a new release draft is created.
-Publishing that draft uploads the build to the playstore where notes can be added before publishing.
+The release process can be found (here)[https://github.com/oddoneoutgame/OddOneOut/blob/main/.github/workflows/README.md]